gjrchen/UWasic-Training-pt2/docs/info.md

 The control block is implemented using a 6 stage sequential counter for sequencing micro-instructions, and a LUT for corresponding op-code to operation(s).

-The counter enumerates all values between 0 and F (15) before looping back to 0 and starting again.
+The program counter enumerates all values between 0 and F (15) before looping back to 0 and starting again.
 The counter will clear back to 0 whenever the chip is reset.

+The 16 Byte memory module consists of 16 memory locations that store 1 byte each.
+The memory allows for both read and write operations, controlled by input signals, as well as data supplied by the MAR.

 The 8-bit ripple carry adder assumes 2s complement inputs and thus supports addition and subtraction.
 It pushes the result to the bus via tri-state buffer.
 It also includes a zero flag and a carry flag to support conditional operation using an external microcontroller.
 These flags are synchronized to the rising edge of the clock and are updated when the adder outputs to the bus.